Alphacodae/Alphacodae/README.md

 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: gay
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: chakka
+- ⚡ Fun fact:

 <!---
 Alphacodae/Alphacodae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.